telerik/kendo-ui-core/docs-aspnet-mvc/helpers/grid/faq.md

 The `checked` attribute specifies whether a checkbox is displayed as checked or not checked.
 Use a condition to set that attribute.

-The example below demonstrates how to display a checkbox in a bound `ColumnClientTemplate`.
+The following example demonstrates how to display a checkbox in a bound `ColumnClientTemplate`.

 ###### Example